nggit/tremolo-docs/routing.md

 The regex syntax above uses *named groups* which you can learn more about at [https://docs.python.org/3/library/re.html#re.Match.groupdict](https://docs.python.org/3/library/re.html#re.Match.groupdict)

-You can always check what kind of data is received if using regex in `request.params['url']`.
+You can always check what kind of data is received if using regex in `request.params['path']`.
 It's a dict object.

 ## Custom 404 page
 ```python